VerseForty/Full-Stack-Final/README.md

 To launch Django local server:
-  Open powershell in the folder containing manage.py Enter 'python manage.py runserver' in powershell This will start the server on your local host network Go to your browser, enter http://127.0.0.1:8000/ and there you go
+  Open powershell in the folder containing manage.py Enter 'python manage.py runserver' in powershell and hit enter
+  This will start the server on your local host network Go to your browser, enter http://127.0.0.1:8000/ and there you go